 I picked up one book advertised in one of the Reader’s Digest magazines – ABCs of Human Brain.
 The book captured my imagination.
 It was fascinating learning a bit about the power, complexity, capabilities of the human brain.
 It felt good that I am endowed with that magic as well – that is, I have one, too. 🙂

 Seeds were planted – of the idea, that emotions can drive, they can pump in tremendous amount of energy and fuel, and that my brain has tremendous capabilities when I can focus.

 Years into my professional career, I read an article about emotional intelligence.
 It led me to pick up Daniel Goleman’s book – Working with Emotional Intelligence.
-It trained me to be aware of my emotions, emotions of people that I am interacting with and then controlling or channeling my emotions for effective communication.
+It trained me to be aware of my emotions, the emotions of people I am interacting with, and then control or channel my emotions for effective communication.
 The idea of emotional intelligence – EQ – was an aha for me.

-As I gravitated towards customer-centric work and started working with teams that are diverse in backgrounds and culture, merely being aware and being able to navigate emotions for effective relationships helped me.
+As I gravitated towards customer-centric work and started working with diverse teams in backgrounds and culture, merely being aware and being able to navigate emotions for effective relationships helped me.

-While learning more about communication and impact, I learned more about amygdale – the emotional or limbic system of the brain.
-This emotional brain is the oldest, the most developed and the most dominating part of our mind.
+While learning more about communication and impact, I learned more about amygdale – the brain’s emotional or limbic system.
+This emotional brain is the oldest, the most developed, and the most dominating part of our mind.
 People buy with emotions and rationalize with logic.
-Whether that is public speaking, or a sales meeting with a prospect, or content development for engaging opportunities – the emotional connection matters, did they like me?
+Whether that is public speaking, a sales meeting with a prospect, or content development for engaging opportunities – the emotional connection matters.
+Did they like me?
 If yes, they will take time to understand me and what I might have to say or offer.

 Emotional memory, emotional reactions, emotional energy can have such a powerful impact on way of life – that is both ways, good and bad.